Documentation

 - jqx-fill-state-disabled - applied to the jqxDateTimeInput when it is disabled.

-When you create a custom style with colors and backgrounds for jqxDateTimeInput,
+When you create a custom style with colors and backgrounds for jqxDateTimeInput, you need to do the following:

 - Add the above CSS classes related to jqxDateTimeInput